noxthot/ws22_ulg_ds_julia/pages/introduction/functions.md

 end
 ```
 1. Evaluate both functions with the input `x = ones(2)`.
 How does $x$ change after calling the function?
 Explain this behavior.
 Correct the function names accordingly.
-2. Build in the function `pointer_from_objref(x)` to see how the memory changes and to validate your previous answer.
+2. Use the build in function `pointer(x)` to see how the memory changes and to validate your previous answer.
 3. Write a method which evaluates $\sin(\cos(x))$, where $x\in\mathbb{R}$ is a scalar and stores the result on $x$ such that $x$ is modified for the caller.
 \solution{
 1. The function `sincos1!(x)` will modify the input: